Last updated: May. 3, 2023

 Shareholders may use corporate funds for personal uses throughout the year, outside of the traditional salary or formal dividend arrangements.
 These amounts are considered loans from the corporation to the shareholder.
 This money has not been taxed at a personal level, so must either be repaid by the shareholder within a certain time frame (i.e. typically a year), or must be included in the shareholder’s personal income. .

-A shareholder loan can be made to your own company, a company related to your company, or a partnership of which your company is a member.
 The company can give shareholder loans to any shareholder of the company and any person connected with the shareholder of the company.
 Check out the Canada Revenue Agency website on who are connected shareholders.

 How can you use Shareholder Loans?